bbauska/JS-CellarDoor/README.md

 }
 ```

 This `findMiddle` function takes in the head of a linked list and returns the middle node.
 The function uses two pointers, `slow` and `fast`, to traverse the linked list.
+The `slow`
-The `slow` pointer moves one node at a time because of the `slow.next` assignment, while the `fast` pointer moves two nodes at a time because of the `fast.next.next` assignment.
+pointer moves one node at a time because of the `slow.next` assignment, while the `fast`
+pointer moves two nodes at a time because of the `fast.next.next` assignment.

-When the `fast` pointer reaches the end of the list, the `slow` pointer will be at the middle node.
+When the `fast` pointer reaches the end of the list, the `slow` pointer will be at the
+middle node.

-In the next lesson, we are going to implement a find middle function using the `LinkedList` class that we created.
+In the next lesson, we are going to implement a find middle function using the `LinkedList`
+class that we created.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 id="js75">75.
 Challenge: Find Middle</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 In the last lesson, we looked at pointers and the fast and slow pattern.
-This is when you use two pointers to traverse an iterable data structure at different speeds.
-We want to do this to find the middle node of a linked list.
+This is when you
+use two pointers to traverse an iterable data structure at different speeds.
+We want to
+do this to find the middle node of a linked list.

 ## Instructions

 Write a function called `findMiddle` that takes in a linked list.

 The function should return the middle node of the linked list.
-If the list has an even number of nodes, return the second middle node in the list.
+If the list has an even
+number of nodes, return the second middle node in the list.

 There are a number of ways we could have formatted this.
-You could add `findMiddle` as a method on the `LinkedList` class, or you could write it as a standalone function.
-We chose to write it as a standalone function because it's easier to test this way.
-The function will take in the list instance.
+You could add `findMiddle` as
+a method on the `LinkedList` class, or you could write it as a standalone function.
+We
+chose to write it as a standalone function because it's easier to test this way.
+The

-### Function Signature
+function will take in the list instance.

+<h3>Function Signature</h3>

 ```js
 /**